 Arroz a la jardinera- Gardener’s Rice!

-And I LOVE it.
-It’s mostly served in Guanacaste, although you will find it in other parts of the country.
-This is the rice that is used in Costa Rican tamales as well.
+I LOVE arroz a la jardinera.
+It’s mostly served in the Guanacaste region of Costa Rica (to the north.)
+You will find this dish in other parts of the country though, too.
+This is also the rice recipe that is used most often in traditional Costa Rican tamales.

 I’m giving you the arroz a la jardinera recipe in Costa Rican style today- the way that I make it.
 Everyone does it a bit differently, but the bottom line is, this recipe is a great start.